Civicorps is proud to have staff who are dedicated to providing the highest quality education and job training for our youth.

 IT Associate & Instructional Aide

 Matt graduated from Civicorps in 2014 and has worked in the academy for a year and a half, starting as an intern and now a full-time staff member.
 During his time at the corps, Matt earned various academy awards like “Hardest Hitter” and honor roll society recognition.
-While working on the Job Training side of the program, Matt attained Crew Member of The Month on 3 separate occasions.
+While working on the Job Training side of the program, Matt attained Crew Member of the Month on 3 separate occasions.
 He currently serves as the IT Associate & Instructional Aide.

 "One of the main things I have learned at Civicorps is that it’s okay to make mistakes, as long as you learn from them and adjust yourself accordingly, so you won’t make the same mistakes in the future."